 Will insurance pay for treatment of a Nasal Fracture?

 Because it is deemed medically necessary, your insurance often covers your cost for a broken nose, especially one that causes cosmetic deformity or if it causes breathing issues.
 Insurance usually covers both ‘closed’ surgical intervention and delayed procedures that may be more extensive.

 When it comes diagnosing and treating your nasal fracture, you can depend on the expertise of Michigan ENT & Allergy Specialists bring the level of world-class training and professional skill necessary to restore both the aesthetics and functionality of your nose following a fracture.
-If you reside in or around Holland, Grandville, Grand Haven, South Haven, Northeast Grand Rapids or any of the neighboring communities, please contact us to get the expert help you need for the proper treatment of a nasal fracture.
+Contact us to get the expert help you need for the proper treatment of a nasal fracture.